 Electives

-You will complete three elective courses, which may include additional MPA concentration courses, electives offered by the MPA program, or electives offered by other Sanford and Duke programs.
+In addition to their core and concentration requirements, MPA students complete two elective courses, which may include additional MPA concentration courses, electives offered by the MPA program, or electives offered by other Sanford and Duke programs.